priyam-hub/Inside-Medium/README.md

 │   ├── medium_normalized_data.csv            # Normalized Data of the Medium Articles
 │   ├── medium_processed_data.csv             # Processed Data of the Medium Articles
 │   └── medium_raw_data.csv                   # Raw Data of the Medium Articles
+├── logger/                                   # Logger Setup Directory
+│   └── logger.py                             # Format of the Logger Setup of the Project
 ├── notebooks/                                # Jupyter notebooks for experimentation │   └── Recommendation_System.ipynb           # Experimented Recommendation Engine in Jupyter Notebook
 ├── results/                                  # Directory to Store the results of the Project